ChristianRyan/CalculatorGUI-KTH/README.md

 # CalculatorGUI-KTH
-A simple calculator GUI in MatLab for a project at KTH.
+A simple calculator mimicking the attributes of a generic smartphone calculator app using MatLab's GUI environment for a OOP project in MatLab at KTH Royal Institute of Technology.